qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 }
 </style>

-GitHub has a "built-in" simple content management system called Jekyll.
-It's unobtrusive; you can put ordinary HTML files in your webspace and they will be served unchanged, or you can create Jekyll files, which are text files that start with a header block that the Jekyll documentation calls "front matter" (a phrase that the documentation uses as if they expect you to already know what it means).
-Among other things, Jekyll allows you to write web pages and blog posts in Markdown.
-And since it's GitHub, you won't be surprised to learn that your web space is version-controlled with Git, which means that you can update your web site with an ordinary Git push.

-The way GitHub decided to organize its [web space](https://pages.github.com/) is bizarre; it's based on an "orphan branch" within the _same_ repository as your project, which is basically a "parallel universe" within the same, well, universe as the repo you already have.
-This means that you typically have to clone your repository _twice_ on the same PC, once for your code and again for your web site, but you are storing two copies of the complete history of your repo.
-Weird.
+The way GitHub decided to organize its [web space](https://pages.github.com/) is odd; it's based on an "orphan branch" within the _same_ repository as your project, which is basically a "parallel universe" within the same, well, universe as the repo you already have.
+This means that you typically have to clone your repository _twice_ on the same PC, once for your code and again for your web site, but you are storing two copies of the complete history of both "halves" of your repo.
+That is weird to me.
 (In theory you only _need_ one clone of your repo, but then git would have to delete your entire source tree whenever you want to edit your web site.
 Unsettling, no?
 Why can't I just have the web site in a subfolder, let's say, `/www` in `master`?)

 They recommend installing [Jekyll](http://jekyllrb.com/) on your local computer to be able to preview your web site, but installing Jekyll on Windows was a pain in the ass.
 The Jekyll gem normally fails to install; you have to install something called Ruby Installer DevKit first.
 Here's a hint, because it took me awhile to find the download link to this thing.
 It turns out that the DevKit download link is on [this page](http://rubyinstaller.org/downloads/) underneath the download links for the Ruby Installer for Windows, under the heading "Development Kit".
 Later I found [instructions for installing Jekyll on Windows](https://github.com/juthilo/run-jekyll-on-windows).
 But then I had problems with "yajl" and "wdm" on two different PCs (see sidebar) and one of the PCs still can't run github's (old) version of Jekyll.